FaultyPine/mindseye/README.md

 ### Extra stuff i want to look into
+- procedural animation combined with flocking
+    - imagining a swarm of small "feather" meshes all combining like a pointcloud to create a procedurally animated huge hawk boss
 - https://gpuopen.com/learn/mesh_shaders/mesh_shaders-procedural_grass_rendering/
 - meshlet compression (research said up to 60% savings from normal mesh storage holy crap)